sonata-nfv/son-cli/src/son/validate/README.md

   -w WORKSPACE_PATH, --workspace WORKSPACE_PATH
                         Specify the directory of the SDK workspace for validating the SDK project.
-If not specified will assume the directory: '/home/lconceicao/.son-
+If not specified will assume the directory: '$HOME/.son-workspace' --project PROJECT_PATH
-                        workspace'
-  --project PROJECT_PATH
                         Validate the service of the specified SDK project.
-If not specified will assume the current directory:
+If not specified will assume the current directory.
-                        '/home/lconceicao/projects/sonata/son-cli'
   --package PD          Validate the specified package descriptor.
   --service NSD         Validate the specified service descriptor.
 The
                         directory of descriptors referenced in the service